sergiudm/sergiudm.github.io/content/post/RWKV/index.md

 ---
-title: "The Evolution of RWKV"
+title: "The Evolution of RWKV(part 1)"
 date: 2025-04-4 21:00:00+0000
 slug: "RWKV"
 weight: 1